Welwyn

 Welwyn /ˈwɛlɪn/ is a village and civil parish in Hertfordshire, England.
-The parish also includes the villages of Digswell and Oaklands.
-It is sometimes referred to as Old Welwyn or Welwyn Village, to distinguish it from the much newer and larger settlement of Welwyn Garden City, about a mile to the south.
+The parish also includes the nearby villages and settlements of Digswell, Mardley Heath and Oaklands.
+The village is sometimes referred to as Old Welwyn or Welwyn Village, to distinguish it from the much newer and larger settlement of Welwyn Garden City, about a mile to the south.
+Welwyn Garden City residents often refer to their town as Welwyn, causing them to call the village by the name of Old Welwyn to make a distinction.
+Residents of the village usually refer to it as Welwyn, or sometimes Welwyn Village to make a distinction.

 Etymology

 The name is derived from Old English welig meaning "willow", referring to the trees that nestle on the banks of the River Mimram as it flows through the village.
 The name itself is an evolution from weligun, the dative form of the word, and so is more precisely translated as "at the willows", unlike nearby Willian which is likely to mean simply "the willows".

 Through having its name derived from welig rather than sealh (the more commonly cited Old English word for willow), Welwyn is possibly cognate with Heligan in Cornwall whose name is derived from helygen, the Cornish word for willow that shares a root with welig.

 The nearby modern village of Digswell (around Welwyn North railway station) was originally called 'High Welwyn' when first developed at the beginning of the 20th century.
+The original settlement of Digswell was subsumed by the expansion of Welwyn Garden City, and now remains only in the named area of Digswell Park within Welwyn Garden City.